 Next is inheritance.
 Although Go does not directly provide syntax for inheritance, we can indirectly achieve similar functionality through composition.
 Composition means embedding one type into another type to build a new type structure.

-In traditional object-oriented programming, explicitly defining inheritance relationships has two drawbacks: one is that it leads to increasingly complex class hierarchies, and the other is that it affects the extensibility of classes.
+Explicitly defining inheritance relationships has two drawbacks in traditional object-oriented programming: it leads to increasingly complex class hierarchies and affects class extensibility.
 Many software design patterns advocate using composition instead of inheritance to improve class extensibility.

 Let’s take an example.
 Suppose we want to create a UI component library.
 We have a Widget